MM-SEAS software

 Log how many sea days you have and MM-SEAS will calculate how close you are to renewing, upgrading or qualifying for your first Coast Guard captains license.
 What used to be a complicated process that required prior planning to calculate becomes clear and simple.
 MM-SEAS web app software does the calculation of your time and turns it into the actual credit in a simple view for you to reference so you don't have to try and calculate it all yourself.

-After you have logged your time at sea, it's time create create CG-719S Small Vessel Sea Service and get it signed.
+After you have logged your time at sea, it's time to create CG-719S Small Vessel Sea Service and get it signed.
 We've designed everything inside of the MM-SEAS web app software to make sure you pass your official evaluation of sea service from the US Coast Guard National Maritime Center for your application.
 We create the right forms that will pass the evaluators verification process automatically so you don't need to worry about it.

 We look for all of the common errors that cause issues such as the vessel name not lining up with the registration number the USCG has on file, catching bad calculations so that the hours and days don't make sense or proof of vessel ownership for the vessel doesn't match the data provided on the CG-719S sea service form.
 MM-SEAS software does not allow you to enter data that won't be accepted by the US Coast Guard or documents with incorrect or missing information.